Coke (footballer): Sevilla

-In early June 2011, Coke signed with fellow league club Sevilla FC, penning a four-year contract.
+In early June 2011, Coke signed with fellow top-flight club Sevilla FC, penning a four-year contract.
 He made his top flight debut on 28 August, coming on for Fernando Navarro at half-time of the 2–1 home win against nearby Málaga CF. He finished his first year with 32 appearances in all competitions.

 Coke scored his first league goal with the Andalusians on 17 March 2013, grabbing a brace in a 4–0 home rout of Real Zaragoza.
 On 14 May of the following year, he played the full 120 minutes and converted his penalty shootout attempt in the final of the UEFA Europa League against S.L.
 Benfica, as Sevilla went on to win the trophy.

 After the departure of Ivan Rakitić to FC Barcelona, Coke captained the team in the 2014 UEFA Super Cup on 12 August, a 2–0 defeat to Real Madrid at Cardiff City Stadium.
 He featured less throughout the season as new signing Aleix Vidal was reconverted to right-back by coach Unai Emery, but played 32 minutes as they retained their Europa League crown with a 3–2 victory over FC Dnipro on 27 May 2015.

 On the final day of the 2015–16 campaign, Coke was the first of three players sent off in a 3–1 loss at Athletic Bilbao, being shown a red card for dissent despite not leaving the substitutes' bench.
 On 18 May 2016, in the Europa League final, he started as right midfielder in place of the injured Michael Krohn-Dehli and scored twice in a 3–1 defeat of Liverpool in Basel, being subsequently named Player of the match.

 Schalke 04

 On 31 July 2016, Coke signed for German club FC Schalke 04 on a three-year contract for a reported €5 million.
-During a friendly with Bologna F.C.
-1909 held the following week, he suffered a severe cruciate ligament injury to his right knee.
+During a friendly with Bologna FC 1909 held the following week, he suffered a severe cruciate ligament injury to his right knee.

 Coke finally made his Bundesliga debut on 1 April 2017, starting in a 1–1 home draw with Borussia Dortmund in the Revierderby.
-He scored his first goal for the Gelsenkirchen club 15 days later, equalising in a 2–1 loss at Darmstadt 98.
+He scored his only goal for the Gelsenkirchen club 15 days later, equalising in a 2–1 loss at Darmstadt 98.